vitalijalbu/cartino-docs/content/1.getting-started/addon-system-overview.md

 ---
 id: addon-system-overview
 blueprint: documentation
-title: 'Addon System - Overview'
+title: Addon System - Overview
 updated_by: system
 updated_at: 1738675127
 ---

 # Addon System - Overview

 Cartino features a powerful addon system inspired by Statamic CMS, allowing you to extend the platform with custom features without modifying the core.